thoughtram/blog/_posts/2014-11-19-exploring-angular-1.3-stateful-filters.md

     title: "Exploring Angular 1.3: ngMessages"
     url: "http://blog.thoughtram.io/angularjs/2015/01/23/exploring-angular-1.3-ngMessages.html"
 date:       2014-11-19
-update_date: 2015-08-13
+update_date: 2016-08-23
-summary:    Even if we suppose the 1.3 release to be a feature release, it turns out it comes with a possible breaking change.
-It makes all filters stateless by default.
+summary:    Angular 1.3 makes all filters stateless by default.
 In this article we're going to take a look what that means.

 isExploringAngular13Article: true